rwest1-git/Elk-Stack-Project/README.md

 	and restrict public access to the servers.
 Additionally you can restrict who connects to the jumpbox.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system metrics.
-- _What does Filebeat watch for?
+- What does Filebeat watch for?
    - Filebeat collects, parses and visualizes common log data

-- _What does Metricbeat record?_
+- What does Metricbeat record?_
    - Metricbeat records system and service metrics, this can be used to monitor the performance of the server and external services

 The configuration details of each machine may be found below.
-#Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|